 Galliarde/Gare le Corbeau/Galliarde

 Rick plays Mellotron on everything except drum solo The Lost Past and bass/drum duet Gare Le Corbeau, ignoring the ninety-second Snuff excerpt.
-The first burst of strings enters a few minutes into King Bird, under the ARP 2600, with upfront, phased choir chords a few minutes later and another burst of strings, string swells in Largo, a major choir part on A Memory (both parts) and the studio version's string and choir parts on Galliarde, although, of course, Rick had to prioritise, only being equipped with the regulation two hands, much as it may seem at times as if he were blessed with at least one spare.
-Despite its sound quality and other issues, this is the only live Trace recording I've ever heard and, as such, is essential for fans, although slightly less so for the Mellotron.
+The first burst of strings enters a few minutes into King Bird, under the ARP 2600, with upfront, phased choir chords a few minutes later and another burst of strings, string swells in Largo, major choirs on both parts of A Memory and the studio version's string and choir parts on Galliarde, although, of course, Rick had to prioritise, only being equipped with the regulation two hands, much as it may seem at times as if he were blessed with at least one spare.

 See: Ekseption | Focus